 Our Washington Pasifika Village Council works in partnership with the National NH/PI Policy Council to drive national priorities from the local and state level.
-We are made up of a broad coalition of NH/PI trusted community-based leaders and organizers who are concerned about the well-being of our NH/PI communities and are galvanized to advance the threefold mission of PICA-WA: advance NH/PI wellness, build community power and nurture cultural home together.
-Our Pasifika Village Councils are dedicated to promoting advocacy, collaboration, and leadership that improves the well-being of NH/PIs.
+We are made up of a broad coalition of trusted NH/PI community-based leaders and organizers who are concerned about the well-being of our NH/PI communities and are galvanized to advance the threefold mission of PICA-WA: advance NH/PI wellness, build community power and nurture cultural home together.
+Our Pasifika Village Council is dedicated to promoting advocacy, collaboration, and leadership that improves the well-being of NH/PIs.

 Paige Castro-Reyes